Canadian Pain Task Force Online Consultation

 • I wish I was terminal

-by FerretLadyC, about 4 years ago
+by FerretLadyC, over 4 years ago

 My condition is complicated.
 I have a fused spine (T2-L5), scoliosis, degenerative disk disease and other issues with nerve damage.
 Some days I can’t lift my feet more than an inch.
 Some days I can walk slowly but unassisted.
 I wake up each day not knowing how the pain will control me.